Should I Put References on a Resume?

 It is important when writing out your references that you do not include personal information about the reference, such as a personal cellphone number or email, without their explicit permission.

 It is best to just air on the side of caution and only include official and public contact information.

 There is, of course, optional additional information you may want or choose to include within a reference.

 - The length of time you worked with this reference

 - Examples of experiences or projects that you and a reference shared work on that they can provide greater detail about

-As for formatting the rest of your resume, don’t forget to check out our other guides in this series including How to Write the Perfect Resume in 2021 and How to Choose the Correct Resume Format in 2021!
+As for formatting the rest of your resume, don’t forget to check out our other guides in this series including How to Write the Perfect Resume and How to Choose the Correct Resume Format!

 What Not to Include in a Reference on a Resume

 We have already covered the basics of what to include and how to format a basic reference – but what kind of information should be excluded from a reference on a resume.